uyras/MonteCarloVisualisation/readme.md

 ## Monte-carlo simulations

 The program uses [Metropolis–Hastings algorithm](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm) with very typical probabilities.
-One Monte-Carlo step (MCS) means sequence of $`N`$ random trials of random magnetic moment rotates.
+One Monte-Carlo step (MCS) means sequence of _N_ random trials of random magnetic moment rotates.
 Every single rotate deviates the vector M to random direction and random distance, but no more than 0.1 (in relative units).

 ## Work-flow